bitsofinfo/swarm-traefik-state-analyzer/README.md

 This script orchestrates all the following steps with one command:

 1. Invokes: `swarmstatedb.py` to collect raw docker swarm service state database
-1. Invokes: `healthchecksdb.py` to create database of health checks for the swarm state
+1. Invokes: `servicechecksdb.py` to create database of service checks for the swarm state
-1. Invokes: `healthchecker.py` which executes the health checks, captures results
+1. Invokes: `servicechecker.py` which executes the service checks, captures results
-1. Invokes: `healthcheckerreport.py` reads and prepares a simple report
+1. Invokes: `servicecheckerreport.py` reads and prepares a simple report

 All of the data generated from `analyze-swarm-traefik-state.py` is stored by default under the `output/` dir within this project.